k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 A Broadway population flow template includes predefined Stages and designated Actors and can be modified by adding more Actors when needed.

-The following Broadway flow is a default template created to populate CASES table which is connected to the parent ACTIVITY table in a Customer LU.
+The following Broadway flow is a default template created to populate the CASES table which is connected to the parent's ACTIVITY table in a Customer LU.

 ![image](images/07_14_01.PNG)